 Why Agentic SEO Matters Now

 AI agents are moving from novelty to mainstream faster than most SEOs expected.
 OpenAI's Operator, Google's agent features in AI Mode, and Perplexity's Comet browser are all building agent-first experiences.
-The businesses that are agent-readable now will have a compounding advantage as these tools scale.

 For the broader context, see the guide to ranking in Google AI Mode and how to optimise content for LLMs.